 Also, while insisting he’s a teetotaler, the creator of Theoria Apophasis’s food list encourages readers to hoard alcohol, especially vodka.
 In his view, vodka will become the new currency during the coming apocalypse.

 Encourages Readers to Hoard Alcohol, Especially Vodka

-It’s hard to tell whether Ken Wheeler believes all this paranoid propaganda or he shares it with viewers to draw a certain demographic to his YouTube channel.
+It’s hard to tell if Ken Wheeler genuinely believes all this paranoid propaganda.
+He may share it with viewers to draw a certain impressionable demographic to his YouTube channel.